sakaiproject/sakai/README.md

 ## Under Development

-[Sakai 21.2](https://confluence.sakaiproject.org/display/REL/Sakai+20+Straw+person) is the current developement release of Sakai 21.
+[Sakai 21.2](https://confluence.sakaiproject.org/display/REL/Sakai+20+Straw+person) is the current development release of Sakai 21.
 It is expected to release Q3 2021.

-[Sakai 20.5](https://confluence.sakaiproject.org/display/REL/Sakai+20+Straw+person) is the current developement release of Sakai 20.
+[Sakai 20.5](https://confluence.sakaiproject.org/display/REL/Sakai+20+Straw+person) is the current development release of Sakai 20.
 It is expected to release Q4 2021.

 ## Accessibility
 [The Sakai Accessibility Working Group](https://confluence.sakaiproject.org/display/2ACC/Accessibility+Working+Group) is responsible for ensuring that the Sakai framework and its tools are accessible to persons with disabilities.
 [The Sakai Ra11y plan](https://confluence.sakaiproject.org/display/2ACC/rA11y+Plan) is working towards a VPAT and/or a WCAG2 certification.

 CKSource has created a GPL licensed open source version of their [Accessibility Checker](https://cksource.com/ckeditor/services#accessibility-checker) that lets you inspect the accessibility level of content created in CKEditor and immediately solve any accessibility issues that are found.
 CKEditor is the open source rich text editor used throughout Sakai.
-Whlie the Accessibility Checker, due to the GPL license, can not be bundled with Sakai, it can be used with Sakai and the A11y group has created [instructions](https://confluence.sakaiproject.org/display/2ACC/CKEditor+Accessibility+Checker) to help you.
+While the Accessibility Checker, due to the GPL license, can not be bundled with Sakai, it can be used with Sakai and the A11y group has created [instructions](https://confluence.sakaiproject.org/display/2ACC/CKEditor+Accessibility+Checker) to help you.

 ## Skinning Sakai
 Documentation on how to alter the Sakai skin (look and feel) is here https://github.com/sakaiproject/sakai/tree/master/library